 No

-The trained model is automatically registered in AI Asset - Model Management, where you can view or deploy it.
-For more information, see Register and manage models.
+The trained model registers automatically in AI Assets > Model Management.
+You can view or deploy it.
+For details, see Register and manage models.

-Scientific and efficient model evaluation helps developers measure and compare the performance of different models.
-It also guides them in selecting and optimizing models, which accelerates AI innovation and application implementation.
+Scientific and efficient model evaluation helps developers measure and compare model performance.
+It also guides precise model selection and optimization, speeding up AI innovation and real-world adoption.

-After a model is trained, you can quantize and compress it before deployment to reduce storage and computing resource usage.
-For more information about model compression, see Model compression.
+Before deployment, you can quantize and compress trained models to reduce storage and compute resource usage.
+For full instructions, see Model compression.